Chapter 7 - The Force Within

 We found a tech genus named Dick.
-He had been one of the original Apple employees working with Woz.
+He had been one of the original Apple employees working with Woz on the Apple 2.
 He postulated that if we arranged movie scenes on the disc correctly so that they were no more than 12 frames from each other, he could program the player to play multiple potential scenes with out a break in the visuals.
 This would allow us to design seamless varied game play with film footage that did not rely on memorization.
 A real seamless interactive movie with real time choices.
 Each time through a sequence it would offer different challenges.

 With all of these developments we still needed $500,000 in mid-eighties dollars to make the thing.
 We approached George Lucas’s personal lawyer who fronted a group of investors.
 We put together a demo and raised the money in a week.
 This project wanted to happen.

 You Never Know...

 One of the things about growing old is that your work from years back becomes retro to a whole new generation.
 I certainly had this happen with my music.
 Some of the more obscure songs had been licensed for new releases in the last five years,

 This one was different.
 Someone had asked me about Freedom Fight footage so I looked on YouTube where there was footage from my other hit games.
 Sure enough there were about four videos of game play sections.
 It turned out there were people out there that had made collecting laserdisc arcade games a thing.
 Freedom Fighter was super hard to find because we made so few of them.